 By the completion of this course, you will have:

-- developed an understanding of principles of effective communicative language teaching
+- gained an understanding of principles of effective communicative language teaching

 - developed an understanding of different learner factors and learning styles and implications for selection of teaching methods